At This Camp, Children Of Opioid Addicts Learn To Cope And Laugh

 But before that, they need to tackle some difficult stuff.

-The children have written "Letters to Addiction" and they're getting ready to read them out loud.
+The children have written "Letters to Addiction," and they're getting ready to read them out loud.
 The lights are dim and the children are uncharacteristically somber.
 C begins.

 Dear Addiction,